L-xylulokinase

-Thus, the two substrates of this enzyme are ATP and L-xylulose, whereas its two products are ADP and L-xylulose 5-phosphate.
+The enzyme characterised from Aerobacter aerogenes converts L-xylulose to L-xylulose-5-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:L-xylulose 5-phosphotransferase.
 This enzyme is also called L-xylulokinase (phosphorylating).
-This enzyme participates in pentose and glucuronate interconversions and ascorbate and aldarate metabolism.